-There was a post earlier today in Scholarly Open Access, cautioning academics against a publisher who seems so keen to recruit authors and editors that they offer rewards of “1,000-10,000 dollars as remuneration for each article according to its quality”.
-Such promises are so ludicrous that they would not normally require refuting, but in the interest of protecting the more trusting among us, let me be crystal-clear: You will never get a fee for publishing in an academic journal.
+According to a recent post in Scholarly Open Access (a now defunct blog, which used to report on academic publishing scams), there is at least one academic publisher so keen to recruit authors and editors that they offer rewards of “1,000-10,000 dollars as remuneration for each article according to its quality”.
+Such promises are so ludicrous that they would not normally require refuting.
+But in the interest of protecting the more trusting among us, let me be crystal-clear: You will never get a fee for publishing in an academic journal.

 Increasingly, academic publishing is becoming a ‘you-pay-them’ model, and it is certainly not ‘they-pay-you’.
-Academic journals purporting to pay contributors handsomely are most likely seeking to exploit the gullibility of inexperienced, or desperate, researchers.
+Academic journals that claim they will pay contributors handsomely are most likely seeking to exploit the gullibility of inexperienced, or desperate, researchers.

 Nigerian Prince meets Academic Publishing